dagger/dagger/docs/learn/107-kubernetes.md

 ### Remove unused input

-Now that we manage our kubernetes manifest in CUE, we don't need `manifest` anymore.
+Now that we manage our Kubernetes manifest in CUE, we don't need `manifest` anymore.

 ```shell
 # Remove `manifest` input